mmottl/cfg/README.md

 Thus, you may use this module for any kind of symbolic system that is equivalent to a context-free grammar.
-This includes, for example, specifications of algebraic datatypes, which are isomorphic.
+This includes, for example, specifications of algebraic data types, which are isomorphic.

 ---------------------------------------------------------------------------